WeiXuanChan/autoD/README.md

 input object you want to do a complex conjugate

 #####Constant(const):
-change any float to a callable class object.
+change any float or complex number to a callable autoD class object.

 #####Scalar(name):
 A scalar variable (each scalar must be independant of other variables)